ericoporto/ags-manual-wiki/EditorView.md

 It is good practice to use a new loop for every character and also for special character animations.
 You can add a lot of object animations to one single view, but you could for example sort them by game chapters (one view for every chapter) to make it easier for you to find them again.
 You can **name the View** with a right-click on the View in the game explorer.

 Don't worry about overloading AGS, with the newer versions you can have unlimited views, unlimited loops per view and unlimited frames per loop.
+Still, be reasonable, for example a 200 frames loop with 320x200 pixel sized frames makes the AGS editor slow while displaying (preloading) the big amount of pixel information, so when you have a lot of "fullscreen" frames you should consider using a new view for each one of them for your own sanity.

 ### Right Click Context Menu